Podcasts and radio

 Working as a science presenter allows me to bother incredibly interesting people with my questions.
-With scientists, I’ve searched for Burmese pythons in swamps, driven deep into the Romanian mountains to see the impacts of illegal logging, and helped plant shrubs to slow coastal erosion in Puerto Rico.
+With scientists, I’ve searched for Burmese pythons in swamps, helped plant shrubs to slow coastal erosion in Puerto Rico and planted baby coral to reinforce the Great Barrier Reef.

 Most of my shows are broadcast nationwide on BBC Radio 4 or worldwide on the BBC World Service to 95 million unique listeners per week.